perixtar/2024-Tech-OA/README.md

 🔔 If you want to receive notification for the update, don't forget to click the `watch` button.

-📝 We are currently working with:
+📝 We are currently having:
 - Amazon
 - Meta
 - Snowflake